rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 * **Selective backup (Partial backup)**: Refers to backing up a part of the system.
 * **Cold backup**: Refers to the backup when the system is in shutdown or maintenance state.
 The backed up data is exactly the same as the data in the system during this period.
 * **Hot backup**: Refers to the backup when the system is in normal operation.
 As the data in the system is updated at any time, the backed-up data has a certain lag relative to the real data of the system.
-* **Remote backup**: Refers to backing up data in another geographic location to avoid data loss and service interruption caused by fire, natural disasters, theft, etc.
+* **Remote backup**: Refers to backing up data in another geographic location to avoid data loss and service interruption caused by fire, natural disasters, theft, and more.

 ### Frequency of backups